pushprajk07/SportifyClone/README.md

 # SportifyClone
-This is a clone of sportyfy and medetory composition
+This is a clone of sportyfy and medetory composition.